knuthaug/blog.knuthaugen.no/_posts/2016-06-12-kubernetes-wars-day-7.md

 layout: post
 title: "The Kubernetes Wars: Day 7"
 published: true
-tags: [Kubernetes, DevOps, Ops, Skydns, Docker]
+tags: [kubernetes, devops, ops, skydns, docker]
 ---

 #### Other post in the series